-There are no utility facilities affixed to the subject underpass bridges.
-Aerial utilities cross the Turnpike adjacent to the underpass bridges.
+There are utility conduits affixed to the Beech Ridge Road and Mountain Road underpass bridges.
+No work involving the conduits or their supports is included.
+Aerial utilities cross the Turnpike adjacent to the Mountain Road and Fletcher Street underpass bridges.
 No utility adjustments are anticipated.